 For help with your spider problems, turn to the licensed pest control professionals here at All-Safe Pest & Termite.
 We have what it takes to eliminate spiders from your property and implement prevention strategies to keep them away in the future.
-Reach out to All-Safe Pest & Termite to keep your property protected from spiders and other pests year-round.
+Reach out to All-Safe Pest & Termite to protect your property from spiders and other pests year-round.

 3 Signs Your McKinney, TX Property Has A Termite Problem

-- Shed termite wings along window sills, doorways, and the exterior of your building
+- Shed termite wings along window sills, doorways, and the exterior of your building.

-- Existing termite damage elsewhere on your property
+- Existing termite damage elsewhere on your property.

 Be wary of soil-to-structure contact.
 Because termites live underground, they want an easy way to get from their nest to their food.
 If you have soil (especially damp soil) right against the wooden exterior of your home, you may be providing easy entry for termites.
 Try adding a layer of gravel around the exterior of your house for protection.

-Check the moisture inside your home.
+Check moisture inside your home.
 Termites love softwood, which is easier to chew.
-If you have high levels of humidity or water damage in your home, you’re providing a termite feast.
+If you have high levels of humidity or water damage in your home, you're providing a termite feast.
 Use a dehumidifier, fix leaks, and replace water-damaged wood.

 Make sure there are no easy entry points for termites around your home through preventive home maintenance.
-If there are gaps and cracks in your foundation, leading to the wood of your home, termites will be glad to use them.
+If there are gaps and cracks in your foundation leading to the wood of your home, termites will be glad to use them.

-Ignoring termites won’t make them go away and pretending like they don’t exist won’t protect your house.
+Ignoring termites won't make them go away, and pretending they don't exist won't protect your house.
 Termite infestations are difficult to handle without professional help.
 To identify, eliminate, and prevent termite activity around your McKinney home or business, contact All-Safe Pest & Termite today.
-We’re happy to provide you with effective termite control and prevention services.
+We're happy to provide you with effective termite control and prevention services.

 What’s Attracting Rodents To My McKinney Home?

-Your home offers a lot for a rodent, and one of the most important things it offers is safety from predators.
+Your home offers a lot for a rodent, and one of the most important things it provides is safety from predators.
 There are a lot of animals that want to eat a little mouse.
 When a mouse finds its way into the wall voids, attics spaces, and storage areas of your home or garage, you can bet it is excited.
-For a human, it's like stumbling onto Disney World in the off-season, when there aren't any lines.
+For a human, it's like stumbling onto Disney World in the off-season when there aren't any lines.